 The world’s international graduate film conservatoire.
-Over 60 per cent of students are from outside the UK, from more than 30 countries.
 A diverse range of cultures and film traditions makes for a creative hothouse.
 This global network, once built, lasts a professional lifetime.

 The school operates as a busy working studio, producing around 180 films each year.
-MA Filmmakers gain key credits on a minimum of ten exercise films and a graduation work.
+Filmmakers gain key credits on production exercises throughout the course, plus on graduation films.

-Students are taught by working filmmakers.
+Students are taught by experienced filmmakers.
 Films are made on built sets, shot on professional level cameras, recorded on professional digital recorders, edited on Avid and in most terms given a professional dub.